malindaj/nestjs-axios-retry/README.md

+# NestJS Axios Retry

+A NestJS module that provides Axios with configurable retry functionality, leveraging axios-retry for enhanced HTTP request resilience.

+Compatible with NestJS 11.

 **NestJS Axios Retry Module**

 nestjs-axios-retry is a module for NestJS that adds retry functionality to Axios HTTP requests.
 It leverages axios-retry to provide configurable options for retrying failed HTTP requests, making your NestJS applications more resilient to transient errors.